Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "If you are not living each day with excitement, energy, and passion, then you are not living true to your life purpose."
+> "The biggest mistake we could ever make in our lives is to think we work for anybody but ourselves."
-> — **Celestine Chua**
+> — **Brian Tracy**

 ---